CommandPost/FCPCafe/docs/bugtracker.md

 **Dylan Bates - The Final Cut Bro** has posted a [video here](https://www.youtube.com/watch?v=QiiasioJQ5Q) explaining.

+Apple is very much aware of these issues, and is actively working on fixing them.
+We understand beta testing is already underway for a new release, which we hope will be public soon.

 There currently doesn't seem to be any common thread - people on Apple Silicon, Intel, Monterey, Ventura, Sonoma etc. are all reporting different problems across all areas of the application - from Viewer going black to full system shutdowns.

 For now, I would strongly suggest you stick with **Final Cut Pro 10.6.5** or **Final Cut Pro 10.6.6** until Apple resolves these issues in a future update.